CloudKlass/Azure-Admin/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

     >**Note**: You must upload each file separately.
 After uploading, use **dir** to ensure both files were successfully uploaded.

-1. **Edit the Parameters file, and change the password**.
-If you need help editing the file in the Shell please ask your instructor for assistance.
-As a best practice, secrets, like passwords, should be more securely stored in the Key Vault.

 1. From the Cloud Shell pane, run the following to deploy two virtual machines by using the template and parameter files:

    ```powershell